paulur/spec_burp_hmac_extender/README.md

 			<signature-place-holder>Authorization: hmac-v1 demo:$</signature-place-holder>
 		</updater>

-	2.2 Add the extender to Burp.
+	2.2 Add the extender to Burp

-	2.3 From the browser, send a request to https://google.com 2.4 On burp, intercept the request and send the request to repeater 2.5 On repeater, add two headers to the request as the following
+	2.3 From the browser, send a request to https://google.com

+	2.4 On burp, intercept the request and send the request to repeater

+	2.5 On repeater, add two headers to the request as the following

 	Authorization: hmac-v1 demo:zuKDafBvS0DSZ63s8MHjYOyp/8M=

 	Date: Mon, 13 Oct 2014 13:27:40 CDT

 	2.6 On repeater, send out the edited request

 	2.7 On logger, find the request sent out from extender

 V. Misc